the outstanding series and movies that arrive

 Along with the series mentioned, Netflix August releases also include several movies to enjoy throughout the month.

-Especially if you want to laugh heartily, with comedies that stand out and mix with genres such as action and terror.
+Especially if you want to laugh heartily, with comedies that stand out and mix with genres such as action and horror.

 The latter is the case of Day shift (August 12), a feature film directed by JJ Perry and where Jamie Foxx He plays a pool cleaner who works at night as a vampire hunter and is even part of an international syndicate of these “specialists”.